Blog Image Good Posture 24

 Introduction

-Back pain is a common concern among runners and one that I frequently see in clinic.
-It impacts not only the joy of the run but also daily life and long-term well-being.
-In this blog, we’ll delve into the root causes of back pain during running and explore what you can do to resolve it.
+Back pain is a common issue among runners, impacting not only the joy of running but also daily life and long-term well-being.
+If you’ve been struggling with back discomfort during or after your runs, you’re not alone.
+In this blog, we’ll explore the root causes of running-related back pain and, most importantly, what you can do to fix it.

 *** Keen to improve your back?
 Download Your FREE Guide HERE